Joseph E. Davies: Mission to Moscow book

-In a chapter entitled "Climax of the Mission", Davies describes a surprising meeting on 5 June 1938.
+In a chapter titled "Climax of the Mission", Davies describes a surprising meeting on 5 June 1938.
 He was visiting Premier Molotov in the Kremlin to make a formal parting before Davies ended his ambassadorship in the USSR and began a new assignment in Belgium.
 Without any forewarning, Stalin walked into the room, greeted Davies (they had not met before), and initiated a wide-ranging two-hour conversation through an interpreter.
 When Davies reported this event to the State Department, it "created nothing short of a sensation in the Diplomatic Corps."
 Davies' account in Mission to Moscow of the topics he discussed with Stalin had to be restricted for reasons of confidentiality, but it was clear that Stalin wished to use Davies as a messenger back to Roosevelt.
 Recounting one anecdote from the meeting, Davies writes:In the course of our talk, I explained that I had always made it clear to the members of the Soviet government that I was a capitalist—this by way of not having any misunderstanding as to my point of view.
-'Yes,' he [Stalin] said, laughingly, 'we know you are a capitalist—there can be no doubt about that.'"
+"Yes," he [Stalin] said, laughingly, "we know you are a capitalist—there can be no doubt about that."

 The book's final chapter is called "Harvest of the Mission".
 It covers the time period from September 1938 to October 1941 when Davies served concurrently as Ambassador to Belgium (1938–39) and Minister to Luxembourg before being recalled to the U.S. following the declaration of war in Europe in September 1939.
 During the war, he was a special assistant to Secretary Hull.
 In a diary entry made shortly after the June 1941 Nazi-led multinational invasion of the Soviet Union, Davies records a recent meeting with FDR in the White House: "He had noticed that the press had carried the story that in my opinion the extent of the resistance of the Russian army would 'amaze the world,' and that this opinion was at variance with that of most military experts and others who knew Russia.
 I outlined to him, at length, the reasons for my opinion and amplified certain facts which had not been contained in my reports to the Department."
 Given the future course of the Eastern Front war, Davies provided prescient advice to the President.